 Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element shall not include Multi-Link Link Information element.

-Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed MMPDU that carries Multi-Link Link Information element is received by a STA affiliated with the MLD, then the MLD shall determine the intended link of the MMPDU based on the Multi-Link Link Information element and shall discard the MMPDU if the Multi-Link Link Information indicates a link without being set up.
+Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed MMPDU that carries Multi-Link Link Information element is received by a STA affiliated with the MLD, then the MLD shall determine the intended link(s) of the MMPDU based on the Multi-Link Link Information element and shall discard the MMPDU if the Multi-Link Link Information indicates a link without being set up.

 TGbe editor: Add a new subclause 9.4.2.xxx Multi-Link Link Information element as follows: (#6244)